Build Smart Home Camera Skills

 A smart home skill that works with cloud-enabled cameras enables a customer to say, "Alexa, show me the front door camera" and the customer is then shown a video feed from that camera in their Alexa-enabled device that supports video streaming.

-- Device support by geographic region
+- Device support and regions

-- Security, Technical and Performance Requirements
+- Technical and performance requirements

 If you haven't created a smart home skill in the past, you should review additional documentation as a prerequisite to this document.
 You will need to be familiar with how to create a smart home skill and write the Lambda function code.
 For more information see: